zentity-io/zentity-io.github.io/docs/entity-resolution/output.md

 In this example, zentity eliminates four redundant copies of `"name"` values and one redundant copy of `"street"` values.
 The clauses of attributes at the same level of the hierarchy are combined with their siblings using `OR`, while the clauses of child attributes are combined with their parents using `AND`.

+### <a name="queries.filters.attributes.resolvers"></a>`"queries"."filters"."attributes"."resolvers"`

+An object containing the resolvers that were used to construct the filter for the known attributes of the entity.

+### <a name="queries.filters.terms"></a>`"queries"."filters"."terms"`

+An object containing information about the filters created for arbitrary terms given in the resolution input.

+### <a name="queries.filters.terms.tree"></a>`"queries"."filters"."terms"."tree"`

+A recursive object containing the attributes of the resolvers as they were constructed in the query.
+Follows the same structure as [`"queries"."filters"."attributes"."tree"`](#queries.filters.attributes.tree).

+### <a name="queries.filters.terms.resolvers"></a>`"queries"."filters"."terms"."resolvers"`

+An object containing the resolvers that were used to construct the filter for arbitrary terms given in the resolution input.

 ### <a name="queries.search"></a>`"queries"."search"`